asmeurer/scipy-2011-tutorial/source/tutorial.rst

 ------------------

-In this section, we look at some of Aaron Meurer's development work with the Risch algorithm for symbolic integration.
+In this section, we look at some of Aaron Meurer's development work with the transcendental Risch algorithm for symbolic integration.
 Aaron worked on this for his 2010 Google Summer of Code project, and has continued working on it since.

 Unfortunately, this work has not yet been merged with the main SymPy development branch, so we will have to obtain a development branch.